Servings: 5 Total time: 1 hour 45 minutes Difficulty: beginner

 Preparation

-1. Marinate the chicken: In a large bowl, toss the chicken pieces with the lime juice, salt, pepper and half the colombo powder.
-Let marinate for at least 30 minutes (or longer for more flavor).
+1. Marinate the chicken: In a large bowl, combine the chicken pieces with the lime juice, salt, pepper, and half of the Colombo powder.
+Let it marinate for at least 30 minutes (or longer for more flavor).

-2. Brown the chicken: In a large casserole dish, heat the vegetable oil over medium heat.
+2. Brown the chicken: In a large pot, heat the vegetable oil over medium heat.
 Add the chicken pieces and brown them on all sides for 5 to 7 minutes.
-Remove and reserve.
+Remove and set aside.

-3. Brown the vegetables: In the same casserole dish, add the onions, garlic, carrots, eggplant, zucchini and sweet potatoes.
-Fry them for 5 minutes until they start to soften.
+3. Sauté the vegetables: In the same pot, add the onions, garlic, carrots, eggplant, zucchini, and sweet potatoes.
+Sauté them for 5 minutes until they begin to soften.

-4. Add the colombo: Return the chicken to the casserole dish with the vegetables.
-Sprinkle the remaining colombo powder and mix well to coat the ingredients.
+4. Add the Colombo: Return the chicken to the pot with the vegetables.
+Sprinkle with the remaining Colombo powder and mix well to coat the ingredients.

-5. Cooking: Add the bouquet garni, the pepper (if you want a more spicy dish) and pour in the water or gluten-free broth.
+5. Cooking instructions: Add the bouquet garni, the chili pepper (if you prefer a spicier dish), and pour in the water or gluten-free stock.
 Cover and simmer over low heat for 45 minutes to 1 hour, until the chicken is tender and the vegetables are cooked through.

 6. Finishing: Before serving, remove the bouquet garni and adjust the seasoning with salt and pepper.
 You can also add a splash of vinegar to balance the flavors.

-7. Serve: Serve your Chicken Colombo hot, accompanied by basmati rice or Creole rice, for a complete and tasty meal.
+7. Serving: Serve your Chicken Colombo piping hot, accompanied by basmati rice or Creole rice, for a complete and tasty meal.

 Note